 - The Arizona Poison and Drug Information Center warned against the use of untested botanical products, like oleandrin, to prevent or treat COVID-19.
 More information.

-- The FTC,BBB, FBI and the Office of Inspector General warned consumers to expect an increase in COVID-19 vaccine scams and provided tips on how to spot fraudulent vaccine advertisements.
+- The FTC,BBB, FBI, FCC and the Office of Inspector General warned consumers to expect an increase in COVID-19 vaccine scams and provided tips on how to spot fraudulent vaccine advertisements.
 More information.

 - The FTC provided tips on how to deal with ruined travel plans.
 More information.